Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/hardening-guides/ubuntu2404-server-lts-cis-l2-golden-image/chkrootkit-validation-ubuntu2404-lts-cis-golden-image.md

 | **Verification Focus** | - Detection of **rootkits, backdoors, and malware**.<br> - Identification of **hidden processes or kernel modules**.<br> - Integrity check of **critical system binaries**.<br> - Validation of **network-based backdoors**. |
 | **Security Baseline** | The system is configured per **CISv8 L2 hardening standards**, and all instances of this image **inherit these configurations**. |

-This ensures that **every Linux VM in the lab infrastructure remains protected against stealthy malware and unauthorized modifications.** 🚀
+This ensures that **every Linux VM in the lab infrastructure remains protected against stealthy malware and unauthorized modifications.** ðŸš€

 ---